shanwai1234/beautiful-jekyll/_posts/2018-12-31-GWAS-evolution.md

 ---
 layout: post
-title: (Paper) Linking GWAS witstudyh evolutionary
+title: (Paper) Linking GWAS with evolutionary study
 subtitle: What can genome-wide association studies tell us about the evolutionary forces maintaining genetic variation for quantitative traits
 ---